isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-wheel-paint-for-aluminum.markdown

 The good thing about this paint is the metallic and glossy finish that it leaves behind making your wheels worth admiring.
 However, doing a clear coat which is a great way helps you in achieving a perfect color match for your wheels.
 Apart from protecting and restoring, you may need to add a primer and a clear coat for the paint to hold on to the surface and make it more durable.
 By using this paint, you save a lot of time on your project because the paint is very fast drying and within 30 minutes its already dry.
-But recommendations are not to touch the surface until 1 hour is over.
-The unfortunate this about this paint is its consistency that calls you to add a primer and clear coat.
+But recommendations are not to touch the surface until 1 hour is over. Â The unfortunate this about this paint is its consistency that calls you to add a primer and clear coat.
 Pros:
 - Fast drying
 - Glossy finish